quarterinchpwny/iku/db/osrm/README.md

 1. Copy `.env.example` to `.env`.
 2. Put your Philippines extract at `data/philippines.osm.pbf`.
-3. Run the preprocess pipeline for both profiles:
+3. Run the preprocess pipeline in sequence.
+On this host, do not run both prep trees at the same time.

 ```bash
 docker compose --env-file .env --profile prep up --force-recreate osrm-customize-car